 Human beings are naturally social creatures, and healthy social relationships boost our wellbeing and bring out positive aspects of those around us.
 This is why it can be really discouraging to feel lonely.
-We often see people on social media hanging out together, going out together, and having adventures together.
-When we view others having fun and seemingly enjoying life, it’s very common to feel lonely, or feel afraid that you might be missing out on something.
-Loneliness is defined as an absence of intimate attachment, with the individual also experiencing feelings of emptiness or abandonment.
-Statistics have shown that loneliness is a surprisingly common experience; 80% of those under 18 years of age and 40% of adults over 65 years of age have reported feelings of loneliness.
-Millennials are also found to be a lonely generation, with 30% of millennials saying that they often feel lonely and up to 22% of them feeling they have no friends at all.
-Loneliness isn’t something that appears out of the blue; many different factors contribute to feelings of loneliness.
-Let’s have a look at a few of them.
+You can often see people on social media hanging out together, going out together, and having adventures together.
+Meanwhile, when this happens, it’s very common to feel lonely, or afraid that you might be missing out on something.
+Loneliness is defined as an absence or loss of intimate attachment and feelings of emptiness or abandonment that rise from disappointment in our expectations in regards to our relationships.
+There are three interrelated yet distinct concepts recognized as social, emotional, and existential loneliness.
+We will be going through their differences and similarities as we move forward, but first, let’s get into some numbers.

 What Can Cause Loneliness?

 Another common factor is feeling unsupported by or disconnected from friends and family.
 Supporting each other through good times and bad is crucial to our social health.
-The lack of proper support can see people struggle with their mental and physical health due to an increasingly low sense of belonging.
+The lack of proper support can lead people to struggle with their mental and physical health due to an increasingly low sense of belonging.

 In general, feeling lonely can signal:

-- A lack of intimacy
+- A lack of intimacy.

-- Feeling lonely in a relationship
+- Feeling lonely in a relationship.

-- A lack of companionship
+- A lack of companionship.

-- Feeling left out or isolated
+- Feeling left out or isolated.

 It should be noted that loneliness does not mean objective social isolation; instead, loneliness is how we perceive our social isolation.
 There are people who can live solitary lives and not feel lonely at all, whereas others might have objectively rich social lives yet still feel lonely.
 Therefore, loneliness is measured by the way in which a person’s social needs are met as well as the quality of a person’s social relationships.
 That being said, there are a multitude of reasons why people can feel lonely, and these can vary from person-to-person.

-- Since the 2000s, there has been a heavily increased use and dependence on social media and similar technologies.
+Since the 2000s, there has been a heavily increased use and dependence on social media and similar technologies.
 This has resulted in an increased amount of time spent online, as opposed to the previous generation who were mainly dependent on social communication in real time.
 Since then, everything has changed.
 Even dating has changed, shifting from meeting people sporadically in real life to playing a game of swiping left and right on various dating apps.

-- A culture of individualism has emerged among societies worldwide.
+A culture of individualism has emerged among societies worldwide.
 Individualism culture is the phenomenon of people focusing on themselves and their own achievements rather than focusing on being together as a community and achieving goals as a group.

 The Effects of Loneliness and the Benefits of a Plentiful Social Life